-Galen Verify has assembled information on how to research cannabis licensees in more than a dozen states.
+Galen Verify has assembled information on how to research cannabis licensees in more than twenty states.
 You can preview some examples below.
 The full Cannabis License Clearinghouse is updated quarterly.

 There are three statewide licensing authorities for California: the Bureau of Cannabis Control (retailers, distributors, microbusinesses, labs, and events), the Department of Food & Agriculture (cultivation), and the Department of Public Health (manufacturing).
 All three authorities license both medical and retail businesses.